pupil72/Arias-and-Interludes/README.md

 Code is updated to Android version 32, but it has not been tested on devices different from my own: a Moto G (5S) Plus running an old Android 8.1

-Please, if you have to, cite this work as follow:
+Please, if you have to, cite this work as follow:</ br>
 Alunno, Marco, “A&I, a Suite for Piano, Android Device and Vibration Speaker.”
 Leonardo (?), 2022.